 A trend in cloud data processing is making things better for businesses yet again.
-Gartner says, more than 50 percent of data generated by enterprise business will be held and processed outside a typical single cloud or central data center environment by 2022.
+Gartner predicts that more than 50% of data generated by enterprise business will be held and processed outside a typical single cloud or central data center environment by 2022.
 That’s a steep jump from 10% or so today.

 What is a distributed cloud?

 If you’re in IT, you may have come across a distributed database.
 If that’s so, you may have a reasonable concept of distribution.
 In a distributed database, data is processed across the infrastructure, using computing nodules that each have their own processing capabilities (versus one central core).
 The goal is two-fold:

 - Better performance

 In the age of cloud services, the Internet of Things and web services platforms have already disrupted digital businesses, forcing the heavy hand of change.
 With that change comes new challenges to enterprise infrastructure.
 For example, performance and security are at the top of the minds of industry leaders.